DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 ```python
 data_key = "12.34.56.78"
 ```
 _Note: the step above is only for the trial and has nothing to do with Orbit.
-This is to tell our code to only access the dataset that has been allocated specifically for you in this trial._
+This is to tell this trial to only access the dataset that has been allocated specifically for you._

 Next, navigate to the terminal window by clicking **Terminal** at the top bar and **New Terminal Window**.
 Enter the following command, then press the ‘Enter’ key:
 ```bash